15th — 17th centuries

 A stone’s throw from the famed residence

-The phrase travelled across Switzerland: Mizette Putallaz painted its emblematic image for a national tourism poster — the Place Centrale at noon, its plane trees, its passers-by, the white flight of birds.
-A scene where the southern light, rushing between the walls of the Vieux Bourg when the sun is at its height, becomes a signature: this light, the Place Centrale was the first in Switzerland to capture.
+The phrase travelled across Switzerland — Mizette Putallaz painted its emblematic image for a national tourism poster: the Place Centrale at noon, its plane trees, its passers-by, the white flight of birds.

-Designed in 1818, three years after Waterloo and the Congress of Vienna, the Place Centrale is Switzerland's first modern square.
-With a thousand inhabitants at the time, Martigny was already a crossroads between Alps and Rhône.
-A heritage that echoes the history of the Grand Maison.
+Designed in 1818, three years after Waterloo, the Place Centrale is Switzerland’s first modern square.
+A thousand inhabitants then — already a crossroads between Alps and Rhône.